robinovitch61/wander/README.md

 # If True, start with filtering active on first view.
 Default False
 #wander_start_filtering: False

+# If True, filtering highlights and allows cycling through matches, but does not remove surrounding context.
+Default True
+#wander_filter_with_context: True

 # If True, follow new logs as they come in rather than having to reload.
 Default True
 #wander_log_tail: True